travigd/documentation/server/cluster-with-manager-nodes.md

 ### DNS entry

-It depends on which DNS server is in use, but the eventual lookup should read:
+HIt depends on which DNS server is in use, but the eventual lookup should read:

 ```bash
 nslookup cluster1.eventstore.local